DanielJimenezMorales/Multiplayer-2D-Action-Game/README.md

 * [GAMEPLAY VIDEO](#Gameplay-video)

 ## INTRODUCTION:
-This project is an 2D Action Game made with Unity3D.
+This project is a 2D Action Game made with Unity.

 ## TECHNICAL INFORMATION:
 Game engine: Unity3D